 When you're viewing your organizations, there is a sidebar on the left-hand side of the screen that is displayed consistently.
 If well-designed, this will increase standardization and save you search time.
 Consider how to arrange the assets in the sidebar to support your team's efficiency.
 We generally suggest that Core Assets are grouped under a Core Assets heading and the Flexible Assets under an Apps & Services heading.
 For more information, see Organizations sidebar.

 Part 5: Related Items

 You have one other navigational aid you can use.
 When you're viewing an asset, you'll find a Related Items section on the right-hand side of the screen.
 This feature can be used to help your team navigate between closely-related, associated components.
 Our Relationship mapping (related items/tagging) article has a good explanation of how to use this section to your benifit.

 Check out our example of how to document one of your services - it's simple overview of the steps to take in documenting an email service from start to finish:

 - Troubleshooting connectivity issues for email

 Now that you know how to use the key components of IT Glue, you’re on your way to documentation nirvana.
-Creating an easily navigated structure is not only helpful to your team on a day-to-day basis, but it also helps you become a more efficiently run MSP.
+Creating an organized structure is not only helpful to your team on a day-to-day basis, but it also helps you run your business smoothly.

 As always, if you have questions about anything in this guide or IT Glue in general, we’re always here for you.